Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 rust-analyzer
 ```

-Starter code runs through `sh -c` with the project root as its working directory.
+Starter code runs through `bash -c` with the project root as its working directory.
 The process
 receives
 Cosmic IDE's toolchain environment and these additional variables: